Is Porto safe to visit? A comprehensive safety guide

 Whether you’re visiting for work or recreation, you probably wonder if Porto is a safe city to travel to.
 According to the 2022 Global Peace Index, Portugal is the sixth most peaceful country worldwide and the fifth in Europe.
 It means you can leave your worries behind because this picturesque Portuguese city will offer nothing but pleasant experiences from the day you arrive to your departure.

 The crime rate in Porto is low, and there’s no serious risk of natural disasters.
 Violent crimes also rarely happen; when they do, they generally do not affect tourists.
-However, these aren’t reasons to let your guard down, as petty theft, including bag snatching and pickpocketing, isn’t new to the capital of northern Portugal.
-As long as you use common sense and keep your wits about you, you can avoid trouble.

 Of course, we’ll educate you on how to stay safe in Porto, but you should be responsible for your well-being and the safety of your belongings.
-There’s no such thing as a perfect safety guide, so do further research and learn more about your destination, especially if you’re an inexperienced traveler.
+There’s no such thing as a perfect safety guide, so do further research and learn more about your destination, especially if you’re a new traveler.
 We also recommend that you remain informed of your government’s safety guidelines and travel advisory on the city or country you plan to visit.

 Top petty crimes and scams in Porto affecting tourists